rohaningale/Advanced-Operating-Systems/README.md

-Implemented an in memory file system for xinu operating system The detailed description of the implementation is given in the reports section.
+Implemented an in memory file system for xinu operating system The detailed description of the implementation is given in the bbb-xinu/Reports section.